jamesshore/ergotest/docs/automation_api.md

 Spawn an isolated child process, import the modules in `modulePaths` inside that process, and run them as a single test suite.
 Requires each module to export a `TestSuite`.
 (See the [test API](test_api.md) for details.)
 The `modulePaths` must be absolute paths.

+> **Note:** Although the child process is isolated from your test automation script, the tests all run in the same process.
+They run sequentially, not in parallel, and are not isolated from each other.

-The modules will be loaded fresh every time this method is called, allowing you to run your tests as part of a watch script.
+The test modules will be loaded fresh every time this method is called, allowing you to run your tests as part of a watch script.

 If the tests enter an infinite loop or throw an uncaught exception, a test watchdog will kill the tests and generate a corresponding test failure.

-Generates test failures if any of the `modulePaths` fail to load, or if they don’t export a test suite, but continues to run any modules that do load.
+If any of the `modulePaths` fail to load, the remaining modules will still run.
+The failed modules will have a corresponding test failure in the test results.

 > **Warning:** Your test modules and test runner must use the same installation of `ergotest`, or you’ll get an error saying the test modules don’t export a test suite.

-Use `options` to provide configuration data to the tests or specify a callback for reporting test progress.
+Use `options` to provide configuration data to the tests and otherwise customize your test run.

 > **Warning:** Because the tests run in a child process, any configuration information you provide will be serialized.
 Only bare objects, arrays, and primitive data can be provided; class instances will not work.